ChameleonCloud/portal/README.md

 #### Development

-The docker-compose.yml included in this repo is setup for running the composition locally.
-First, clone the reference-api repository and build that image:
+The `docker-compose.dev.yml` included in this repo is setup for running the composition locally.
+However, a few additional dependencies need to be in place first.

+1. First, clone the reference-api repository and build that image:

 ```bash
 git clone git@github.com:ChameleonCloud/reference-api.git